More efficient through retrofitting: CNC machine retrofitting for modern Industry 4.0

 FAQ – CNC retrofitting explained simply

-How long does a retrofit take?
+How does a retrofit affect future spare parts availability?

 Is retrofitting ISO-compliant?